flatCore/flatCore-CMS/acp/docs/en/system.md

 #### Auto Update

 Once an update is available, you see a message in the Backend -> System.
 Clicking on __Update__ starts the script.
 This function updates __all__ necessary directories and files.
-Also "blucent" and the default template will be completely replaced.
+Also the default theme will be completely replaced.